MateusTeixeira2394/aws-architecture-associate/services/dynamodb-elasticache.md

 ![DynamoDB Streams](../imgs/dynamodb-streams.jpg)

+## 1.3.
+Global Tables

+**Global Tables** in Amazon DynamoDB are a feature that enables you to create **multi-region**, **fully replicated tables** for your applications.
+This allows for low-latency access to data from different geographical locations while maintaining a single, global view of your data.

+### 1.3.1.
+Key Features:

+- **Multi-Region Replication:** Global Tables automatically replicate your DynamoDB table's data across multiple AWS regions, ensuring that users in different locations can access the data with low latency.

+- **Fully Managed:** Amazon DynamoDB handles the complexities of replication, including conflict resolution and data consistency, so you can focus on your application rather than managing the infrastructure.

+- **Write and Read Access:** Global Tables allow both read and write access to your data from any of the replicated regions, enabling users to interact with the closest copy of the data.

+- **Conflict Resolution:** DynamoDB uses a last writer wins (LWW) strategy to resolve any conflicts that may arise during writes in different regions.

+- **Scalability:** Global Tables are designed to scale seamlessly, accommodating increases in traffic and data size across all regions.

+### 1.3.2.
+Use Cases:

+- **Global Applications:** Ideal for applications with a global user base that require low-latency access to data, such as social media platforms, gaming applications, or e-commerce sites.
+- **Disaster Recovery:** Provides redundancy and failover capabilities across regions, enhancing the resilience of your application.

+### 1.3.3.
+Summary

+In summary, Global Tables in Amazon DynamoDB enable you to create a globally distributed, fully managed database that provides low-latency access to data across multiple AWS regions, making it suitable for applications with a worldwide reach.

 # 2. Elasticache

 Amazon ElastiCache is a **fully managed in-memory data store and caching service** provided by Amazon Web Services (AWS).
 It is designed to improve the performance of your web applications by enabling faster data retrieval from in-memory databases, which can significantly reduce the load on your primary database.

+Besides that, the Amazon ElastiCache offers cache management that can be used to **distributed sessions management** as well.

 # 3. DynamoDB vs Elasticache